 Some dogs are more dangerous than others.
 To be sure, statistics show that pit bulls, chihuahuas, bulldogs, German shepherds, Australian shepherds, cocker spaniels, and bull terriers tend to bite more than other breeds.
-While breed has something to do with it, dogs that are not spayed or neutered also have a greater tendency to bite.
+While the breed has something to do with it, dogs that are not spayed or neutered also have a greater tendency to bite.

 While a slight nip can be scary, most dog bites, as stated above, don’t really do too much physical harm to a person.
 However, this isn’t always the case; an especially bad dog attack could leave an individual with serious harm, both physical and psychological.
 Common dog bite injuries that result from a serious attack include:

-- Traumatic brain injuries (which can occur if the person falls down and hits their head as a result of the animal attack);
+- Traumatic brain injuries (which can occur if the person falls down and hits their head as a result of the animal attack)

-- Bone fractures;
+- Bone fractures

-- Infection and disease;
+- Infection and disease

-- Soft tissue injuries;
+- Soft tissue injuries

-- Internal injuries;
+- Internal injuries

-- Scarring and disfigurement; and
+- Scarring and disfigurement

-- Psychological injuries, including post-traumatic stress disorder (PTSD).
+- Psychological injuries, including post-traumatic stress disorder (PTSD)

 In addition to the injuries above that a person may suffer, a variety of other noneconomic and economic damages are commonly associated with dog attacks as well.
 These include:

-- Medical expenses;
+- Medical expenses

-- Rehabilitation and therapy costs;
+- Rehabilitation and therapy costs

-- Lost wages; and
+- Lost wages

-- Pain and suffering.
+- Pain and suffering